To the Members of

 (xx) In our opinion and according to the information and explanations given to usthere is no unspent amount under subsection (5) of section 135 of the Act pursuant to anyproject.
 Accordingly clauses 3(xx)(a) and 3(xx)(b) of the Order are not applicable.

 CA Bhupendra Sharma

 Annexure 2 to the Independent Auditor's Report of Even Date on the Financial Statementsof Parvati Sweeteners & Power

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013("the Act")

-We have audited the internal financial controls over financial reporting of ParvatiSweeteners & Power Limited ("the Company'') as of March 31 2020 in conjunctionwith our audit of the financial statements of the Company for the year endedon that date.
+We have audited the internal financial controls over financial reporting of ParvatiSweeteners & Power Limited ("the Company") as of 31 March 2022 inconjunction with our audit of the financial statements of the Company for the year endedon that date.